Child and Adult Public Dental Scheme

 On 23 April 2016, the Australian Government announced that it intended to establish a Child and Adult Public Dental Scheme in partnership with states and territories .

 Legislation to establish the scheme was not passed by the Parliament before the Government entered into caretaker arrangements on 9 May 2016.
 The Government reintroduced this legislation on 31 August 2016 to commence the Child and Adult Public Dental Scheme from 1 January 2017.

 The new scheme will assist the states and territories in providing access to dental care to patients with the greatest oral health needs in our communities.

-The Commonwealth will be introducing legislation to establish an ongoing capped special appropriation to fund agreements with the states and territories to provide assistance for public dental services provided to children and adults with concession cards.
+The legislation will establish an ongoing capped special appropriation to fund agreements with the states and territories to provide assistance for public dental services provided to adults with concession cards and all children.

 Under the agreement, the Commonwealth will make funding available on an activity basis, paying a proportion of the efficient cost of every service delivered by the states and territories.